adobe/coral-spectrum/coralui-guide/manual/contribution.md

 ### Work on branches

 It is required that you work on a feature branch, even in your own fork.
 The feature branch naming convention is `issue/CORAL-x`.
-CUI-x corresponds to the JIRA ticket.
+CORAL-x corresponds to the JIRA ticket.

 ### Coding Conventions